tarwn/TDDAddress/BlogPost.md

 As I've moved from project to project, environment to environment, I've had opportunities to write unit tests after coding, do test first development, and once even used unit tests as a living spec for an external developer (code none unit testing?).
 One of the biggest friction points, once you settle on a framework, is the constant cycle back and forth between building, running tests, and flipping back.
 Whether you are using MS Test and the built-in test result viewer, the external NUnit GUI, or a 3rd party test runner, that constant switching is actually stealing precious moments of concentration and time.

 Imagine for a moment that you have finished writing a piece of code.
 Maybe it's the test, maybe it's the code you intend to test.
-Instead of kicking off a build and switching mental mode to run the tests, the results simply start showing up as you are typing up the code.
-Your test turns red and then green as you fill in the logic, never once breaking stride to wait for the test suite to run. your uncovered code is marked as uncovered before you even build the file.
+Instead of kicking off a build and switching mental mode to run the tests, the results simply start appearing.
+Your test lights up red, then green as you switch to building the logic that satisfies it, never once breaking stride to wait for the test suite to run.
+Your uncovered code is clearly marked as uncovered before you even finish writing it to press save.
 It's magic.

 And so very, very addictive.

 Hey Kids, Try Some of This
 -----------------------------

 Instead of screenshotting our way through another post, let's do this together.
 First download and install [NCrunch](http://www.ncrunch.net/).
-Then either download or clone the git repository sample I have set up here:
+Then either download or clone the git repository sample I have set up here: https://github.com/tarwn/TDDAddress

 Let's get started.